 • How to stay safe in the cloud

 • How to use security controls effectively

 • How to recognize the signs of a cyber attack

 Once the systems are in place, conduct refresher training to address new concerns and encourage knowledge retention.

 6. Distributed Workforce

-From 2019 to 2021, the number of people primarily working from home tripled, growing from 5.7% to 17.9%.
 Today, companies have a more widely distributed workforce than ever before.
-With less reliance on in-person meetings, employees can be located almost anywhere on the globe, as long as they have internet connectivity.
+With less importance placed on in-person meetings, employees have the freedom to work from almost anywhere on the globe, as long as they have internet connectivity.

 By nature, this makes a company more vulnerable.
 There are a greater number of connected devices and more points of entry.
 This is catalyzing the shift toward cloud-centric implementations, as well as more advanced security approaches.

 Security should be top of mind in any digital transformation.
 This isn’t a concern that companies can just address as they go.